 Don’t pick just one

-When you’re brainstorming a name, don’t get too caught up on deciding on the one perfect name.
-Give yourself as may options as possible to get the ball rolling and write them all down.
+When you’re brainstorming a name, don’t get too caught up in deciding on the one perfect name.
+Give yourself as many options as possible to get the ball rolling and write them all down.
 Don’t worry about whether or not they’re any good and just get them all on paper.
 Use basic keywords that are relevant to your business to inspire lots of different names.
 Once you’ve exhausted your creativity, you can start narrowing down your list.

 Get lots of people involved, but make the decision yourself

 It’s good to have different opinions involved in the decision, but don’t allow egos to get in the way.
-Get a mix of left and right brained professionals to get the broadest range of opinions and avoid using a committee to decide on the name.
+Get a mix of left and right-brained professionals to get the broadest range of opinions and avoid using a committee to decide on the name.
 Don’t allow a group to decide on one name.
 Use them to narrow it down to a few different names and make the decision yourself.
 They should be giving you feedback and ideas, not creating the name themselves.
 That job is ultimately up to you.

 Give your company future options

 If you have any intention of expanding your business or taking it overseas then you need to make sure that your business’s name will allow you to do that seamlessly.
 Avoid including any geographic locations in your name or product/service descriptions that you might want to add to in the future.
 For example, a company called ‘Raincoats for Women’ have immediately limited its product line and its demographic, which means that its expansion options are very limited.
 Keep your company name open enough to allow any changes you might make in the future.